Corporate art has been around for hundreds of years and it’s currently enjoying a second Renaissance.

 It’s clear that a visually stimulating workplace is about far more than just ‘beautifying’ the space.
 Businesses that provide this environment for their employees and customers can positively impact productivity, customer experience and ultimately, business success.

-Lisa Gray, Founder of Gray’s Art Gallery agrees with the IAC survey, however in addition to the bespoke option that Rolls Royce employed her company offers a cost effective solution for SMEs as her company offers art pieces out on loan to companies.
+Lisa Gray, Founder of Flux art exhibition agrees with the IAC survey, however in addition to the bespoke option that Rolls Royce employed her company offers a cost effective solution for SMEs as her company offers art pieces out on loan to companies.

 Speaking about the move she said: “Art within the workplace creates a talking point and enhances the visuality of the space.
 Artists benefit from increased visibility and sales opportunities that would not be obtained through the normal routes.
 The companies loaning art and the artists are exceptionally happy with the added value the arrangement brings.
 The offices we have worked with have had such a positive response from both clients and staff who thought the less sterile environment brought a more uplifting and creative mood to the areas.’

 ‘The artwork we currently loan is valued between £500 and £30000.
 We are constantly updating our selection to ensure we have a vast range of choice to suit the ambience of a particular space.’